magento-mpi/magento2/app/code/Magento/Reminder/README.md

-Magento_Reminder module provides functionality of sending reminder email to customers according to pre-configured rules.
+Magento_Reminder module provides functionality for sending reminder emails to customers according to pre-configured rules.